$\mathrm{Pin}^-(2)$-monopole invariants: Appendix

 For each $i$, restricting $x^\prime$ to $X_i^{T}$, assuming $X_i^T\subset X_i$ and extending $x^\prime$ over $X_i$ obviously, we obtain an approximate monopole $x^\prime_i$ on each $X_i$.
 Taking a large $T$ and arguing as in \subsecref{subsec:gluing}, we can construct, for each $i=1,2$, a genuine monopole $y_i$ on $X_i$ which is close to $x_i^\prime$.
 To do this, first we need to construct a right inverse $Q_i$ for the operator $\D_{x_i^\prime}$ for each $i$.
 The operator $Q_1$, say, is constructed by splicing the right inverse $Q_{x^\prime}$ for $\D_{x^\prime}$ over $X^{\#T}$ with the right inverse for the operator $\D_{(\theta,0)}$ over the cylinder $(-2T,\infty)\times Y$ as in \subsecref{subsec:gluing}.
 Then, by the contraction mapping principle, we can find a genuine monopole $y_i$ near $x_i^\prime$ for each $i$.
 Taking a large $T$, we may assume

-So the monopole class $[x]$ is in the image $I(\mathrm{Gl})$ for gluing $y_1$ and $y_2$.
-By \propref{prop:injective}, we find the inverse image of $[x]$ for the gluing map $\Xi$, and we can see that $\Xi$ is a diffeomorphism in the acyclic case.
-Thus \thmref{thm:glue-acyclic} for the acyclic cases is proved.
+So the monopole class $[x]$ is in the image $\mathfrak{F}(\mathrm{Gl})$ for gluing $y_1$ and $y_2$.
+By \propref{prop:injective}, we find the inverse image of $[x]$ for the gluing map $\Xi$, and we can see that $\Xi$ is a diffeomorphism.
+Thus \thmref{thm:gluing} is proved.

-In order to generalize \thmref{thm:glue-acyclic} to the non-acyclic cases, we need one more ingredient.
-If $\dim\M_1$ or $\dim\M_2$ is positive, cutting down the moduli space reduces the argument to the $0$-dimensional case.
-For given points $w_i=[x_i]\in\M_i$ $(i=1,2)$, choose local coordinates,